BayAreaMetro/Plan-Bay-Area-2040-EIR/docs/TPP_Priority_Project_CEQA_Streamlining_Map.md

 So we tried applying a method in which any TAZ in which the 80th percentile (top 20% of the distribution) of parcels might qualify for CEQA would be tagged as a potential CEQA streamlining TAZ.

+Please provide a link/ pull request to the sql code or method used to develop this dataset.

 An AGOL Map of the a data of the second round of data is [here](http://mtc.maps.arcgis.com/home/item.html?id=c75f9011843842eb96b64ff28abbb698&jobid=a30452e8-ebd7-4da2-a46e-6a747288637c)

 The feature classes in here include: